-- 1. Within five college business days of the action resulting in a concern: - a.
+- 1. Within 10 college business days of the action resulting in a concern: - a.
 The student is to seek problem resolution informally, at the lowest level possible.
 For example, if the concern lies with an instructor the student will discuss the concern with the instructor. - b.
 If after the discussion, the student remains dissatisfied, the concern may be formalized by proceeding to Step 2. - 2.
-Within five college business days of completing Step 1: - a.
-The student may advance their concern to the appropriate College Dean or designee. - b.
-The Dean or designee will discuss the student's concerns and attempt to assist in formalizing the concern via the Problem Statement form (hard-copy or electronic). - c.
-Once the completed Problem Statement is received by the Dean or designee, the situation will be investigated and a written resolution will be provided to the student within five college business days1.
+Within 10 college business days of completing Step 1: - a.
+The student may advance their concern to the appropriate College Dean or designee. - The Dean or designee will discuss the student's concerns and attempt to assist in formalizing the concern via the Problem Statement form (hardcopy or electronic).